Hitham2496/Hitham2496.github.io/_projects/profiling.md

 As with most of my computing club presentations, the presentation included an **instructive** and **interactive** component wherein attendees profiled and inefficient and an optimised implementation of a procedure to calculate the complement of a **gene nucleotide sequence** in **C++** and **Python**.

-The presented material - available on [GitHub](https://github.com/Hitham2496/profiling-presentation) - was very well received by audience members fo all computing backgrounds and experience levels.
+The presented material - available on [GitHub](https://github.com/Hitham2496/profiling-presentation) - was very well received by audience members of all computing backgrounds and experience levels.